-Following up my list of the top 10 things to do in Paris from yesterday, the French capital is full of things to do beyond just the main tourist spots.
+Following up my list of the top 10 things to do in Paris, the French capital is full of things to do beyond just the main tourist spots.
 After all, Paris is a thriving city and more often than not, while it’s still important to experience the main landmarks, a trip to Paris wouldn’t be complete without experiencing some of the lesser known things as well.
 So I’ve come up with some of my favorite lesser-known spots and the top 10 lesser known things to do in Paris.

 1. Le Marais

 The old and charming area of the Right Bank is an area which feels very authentic.
 From old churches to buildings seemingly falling apart, you’ll feel transported to another time here and there aren’t a ton of tourists either.

 2. Place des Vosges

 Within the le Marais, the Place des Vosges is a small park surrounded by red brick buildings and lovely landscape.
 Take some time to just linger here in this local park.

 This quirky little street on the Right Bank near Bastille is lined with colorful buildings more reminiscent of the South of France than Paris.

 4. Île St. Louis

 While many tourists might venture to the front of the Ile St. Louis island near Notre Dame, not many venture much further than a block or two.
 Take the time to walk this little island with it’s tiny streets and beautiful buildings.